 The Amazon marketplace is an ever-changing, flowing store with trends and new products being introduced.
 To be an Amazon seller you must be constantly keeping up with your ad bids and experimenting to see what works.
 If you find success, don’t get complacent and stop optimizing your ad campaigns.

+If you want a quick reference guide, check out our infographic comparing manual and automatic campaigns.
 For more PPC optimization tips and Ad Badger news, sign up for our newsletter at the bottom of this post and check back for more posts I produce in the Badger’s Burrow!